jedisct1/libsodium-doc/secret-key_cryptography/aes-256-gcm.md

 The function always returns `0`.

 The public nonce `npub` should never ever be reused with the same key.
-The recommended way to generate it is to use `randombytes_buf()` for the first message, and increment it for each subsequent message using the same key.
+The recommended way to generate it is to use `randombytes_buf()` for the first message, and then to increment it for each subsequent message using the same key.

 ```c
 int crypto_aead_aes256gcm_decrypt(unsigned char *m,